foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 In my burned out retina I can just make out your face

 she leans her head against your chest
-her perfumed hair tickles you nose
+her perfumed hair tickles your nose
 this time you'll make it last

 # Isaac